saikrishna0126/assignment.github.io/README.md

       - `-w, -W` The ping command has two timeout options, -W and -w.
 The -W option determines the time each ping will wait until the specified host sends a response.
 If it exceeds the time, the request is timed out. `ping -w google.com` & `ping -W google.com`

-  - **`netstat`** netstat stands for (network statistics) This command helps for understand and check things about how your computer connects to the internet.
+  - **`netstat`** netstat stands for (network statistics) This command helps for understand and check things about how our computer connects to the internet.
 It can tell you about the connections our computer is making, the paths it uses to send information, and even some technical details like how many pockets of data are being sent or received.
 It allows users to display network related information and diagnose various networking issues.
       - `-a`    Represents every socket, both non-listening and listening, and every protocol, like UDP, TCP, etc.`netstat -a`
       - `-at`   Represents TCP connections only (-au represents UDP connections only). `netstat -at`
       - `-ant`  Represents every TCP connection without DNS resolution (rather than displays IP addresses). `netstat -ant`